zprovenzale/CSC212SpookyMansion/README.md

 ## Learning Objectives
 The learning objectives of this assignment are:
- - To practice using Maps with Java.
+ - To practice using Maps/Sets with Java.
- - To gain an understanding of Graphs.
+ - To gain a some understanding of Graphs.
+ - To reinforce inheritance / overriding methods as a way of solving problems.

 ```
 ... --- ...